*SPOILER ALERT! *

 Eena, I’m fine.
 I don’t need your help.”

-to discover for herself what they were hiding, Eena managed to maneuver close
+to find out for herself, Eena managed to maneuver close enough to snatch

-enough to snatch Leisha’s wrist.
+Leisha’s wrist.
 It required only a touch.
-Her mind traveled
+Her mind traveled through every

-through every bodily system in a matter of seconds, searching for
+bodily system in a matter of seconds searching for abnormalities, infections,

 Her